Open Source Makes Great Source

 Here is why: We don't need to reinvent the wheel.
 Some foundational tools exist and have been ironed out over the course of many years (often decades).
 However, using them requires more technical skill as different tools are built with different technologies and have different standards.

-Documentation is sometimes not up to date (as it depends on community members).
+Documentation is often not up to date (as it depends on community members).
 You need to therefore have the skill to dig deeper when something goes wrong.

 To have a complete production-ready system with open source you need engineers and leadership with much higher technical skills